dladd/pyFormex/sphinx/tutorial.rst

 It creates the same circumference of a unit square as above (see figure :ref:`fig:square`), but is much simpler than the explicit specification of the coordinates we used before.
-Figure :ref:`fig:patterns` shows some more examples: these wireframe structures were generated using the patterns '126', '11722' and '22584433553388'.
+Figure :ref:`fig:patterns` shows some more examples.

 .. _`fig:patterns`: